sparkfun/SparkFun_Thing_Plus_NORA-W306/docs/introduction.md

 </div>

 In this tutorial, we'll go over the hardware and how to hookup the development board to an Arduino.
-We will also go over a basic Arduino example to get started!
+We will also go over a few Arduino examples to get started!